-The new Institute for Regenerative Engineering (IRE) at the UConn Health Center is at the forefront of this work.
+The new Institute for Regenerative Engineering (IRE) at UConn Health is at the forefront of this work.

 The synergies are strong and our commitment is exceptional.

 I am extremely proud to be leading the new center and working closely with a talented and forward-thinking cadre of scientists.
-This website was designed to introduce you to the people and work that is advancing regenerative engineering at the UConn Health Center, the University of Connecticut – and beyond.
+This website was designed to introduce you to the people and work that is advancing regenerative engineering at UConn Health, the University of Connecticut – and beyond.
 We hope you find it useful and informative.